 Freefall (Round one)

 A pair of contestants start out playing together for fast cash in freefall.
-A multiple-choice question with two possible answers is asked as three balls fly down The Wall.
+Five multiple-choice questions with two possible answers are asked as three balls fly down The Wall.
 The balls fall randomly towards slots of varying cash amounts.